prototypefund/Digital_Bargeld-docs/api-mint.rst

     interface WithdrawRequest {
       // Denomination public key (RSA), specifying the type of coin the client
-      // would like the mint to create.
+      // would like the exchange to create.
       denom_pub: RsaPublicKey;

-      // coin's blinded public key, should be (blindly) signed by the mint's
+      // coin's blinded public key, should be (blindly) signed by the exchange's
       // denomination private key
       coin_ev: CoinEnvelope;